 1. Use of Personal and Corporate Information

-While anyone may browse our public website pages for free, for access to the non-public pages of our website a user must register.
+While anyone may browse our public website pages for free, for access to the non-public pages of our website and device applications, a user must register.
 We require certain user specific information in order to register.
 The information provided during the registration process allows us to better serve each user and keep our products working properly.
 We collect the details provided, together with information we learn about each user from his, her or its use of our service and visits to ours and other web sites.
 This information may include email addresses, postal addresses, and phone numbers.
 Further, the information collected might include information related to a user’s occupation or industry that he, she or it is a part of.
-We also collect information about the transactions users undertake.
+We also collect information about the services, projects, customers, and transactions users undertake.
 We do not consider information that is anonymous, information from which a third party would be unable to identify a specific individual or a company, as personal or corporate information.

 Submitting personal and corporate information is voluntary, however access to nonpublic pages of our website may be conditional on registering.
 We may collect additional information in connection with user’s participation in any promotions or competitions offered by us and information a user provides when giving us feedback.
 When user visits our website we will collect certain information.

 We will use your information to provide personalized service.
 Select pages on the website act as a social network.
 For those areas and uses of the website any information that is posted will be generally available and will not be protected.
 We may use the information provided to send offers and news about our products and services or those of other carefully selected companies which we think may be of interest.
 We may contact a user by post, email, telephone (including SMS) or fax for these purposes.
 Confirmation e-mails may include marketing material from us and third parties.

 User data may be used for the following purposes: